 Some stories, topics or chapters -like the weak ties for example- don’t seem highly connected to habits in my humble opinion.
 I prefer laser focused products.

 The Power of Habit is a great book on understanding habits and routines.
-It also very actionable as it contains practical steps on how to change our habits.

 Changing Habits: Robbins VS Duhigg